-Communities In Schools of Greenville is proud to be one of the five partners chosen for a new community initiative called “OnTrack Greenville” serving students and families in schools located the White Horse Road area.
+Communities In Schools of Greenville is proud to be one of four current Implementation Partners on a community initiative project called “OnTrack Greenville” that serves students and families in schools located the White Horse Road area.

 Ten student support specialists are implementing evidenced-based solutions designed to reduce risky behaviors, ease the transition into and out of middle school, keep students engaged, decrease absenteeism and suspensions, increase parental involvement, engage the community in student success, and make sure students are academically prepared to enter high school.